RoboRescueUMA/roborescueuma.github.io/content/en/authors/Ivan/_index.md

-﻿---
+---
 translationKey: Ivan
 # Display name
-title: IvÃ¡n Moreno Ladaga
+title: Iván Moreno Ladaga

 # Full Name (for SEO)
-first_name: IvÃ¡n
+first_name: Iván
 last_name: Moreno Ladaga

 # Is this the primary user of the site?